josh146/josh146.github.io/content/recipes/sourdough-shokupan.md

 1. If baking without the pullman pan lid, brush the top of the dough with egg wash, and bake for 30-40 minutes.
 If baking with the lid on, remove the lid at this point and return the pan to the oven for an additional 5 minutes.

-1. After 20 minutes, vent the oven and remove the baking tray with water.
-Continue to bake for another 30-35 minutes.
-The internal temperature of the loaf should be 96-99ºC.

 1. Leave to rest on a wire rack for at least 2 hours before slicing.